desiderati/demos/demo-auto1-demonio-rpg/README.md

 # auto1-demonio-rpg

-Project that I used as example of how to implement a MVC Pattern using only the Java language.
+Project that I used as an example of how to implement an MVC Pattern using only the Java language.

 ## Prerequisites